bilaalrashid/bbc-news-swift/README.md

 let bbcNews = BbcNews(modelIdentifier: "iPhone15,2", systemName: "iOS", systemVersion: "17.0")

-// Get results from the home page let results = try await bbcNews.fetchIndexDiscoveryPage(postcode: "W1A")
+// Get results from the home page let results = try await bbcNews.fetchIndexDiscoveryPageThrowing(postcode: "W1A")

-// Get results from a topic page let results = try await bbcNews.fetchTopicDiscoveryPage(for: "c50znx8v8y4t")
+// Get results from a topic page let results = try await bbcNews.fetchTopicDiscoveryPageThrowing(for: "c50znx8v8y4t")

 // Parse story promo from a set of discovery results and fetch the full contents of that story for item in results.data.items {